miker704/Strife/patches.md

     - Changed the colors of the offline and online circles, texts and background colors text in the explore servers page.
     - changed colors of user option buttons in all of the  friend list sections.
     - changed colors of usernames in all of the  friend list sections.
+    - Added and fixed tooltips on channel nav bar.

 ### Other Changes